bananaseo/nytreact/README.md

 2. Used boilerplate from Activity 7
 3. Ran yarn install for node modules
 4. Mongoose- I still do not fully understand how to connect to mongoose db

+To Do:
-5. (Back-end) API routes following Pupster example- Make sure each route works
+5. (Back-end) API routes following Bamazon example- Make sure each route works
-6. (Font-end) components- I am still shaky on using components
+6. (Font-end) components- I am still shaky on using components- I need to review last Monday's vid

-Your app should now be running on <http://localhost:3000>.
-The Express server should intercept any AJAX requests from the client.

-## Deployment (Heroku)

-To deploy, simply add and commit your changes, and push to Heroku.
-As is, the NPM scripts should take care of the rest.